simon2/leetcode/readme.md

-# My Leetcode solusions in C
+# My Leetcode solutions in C

 This is a repository of my solution of problems on Leetcode in C.